Snapdeal resumes pan-India deliveries

-Ecommerce platform Snapdeal on Tuesday resumed full services pan-India, covering over 26,000 pincodes, including those in the containment zones it used to serve pre-lockdown.
+Ecommerce platform Snapdeal on Tuesday resumed full services pan-India, covering over 26,000 pin codes, excluding those in the containment zones it used to serve pre-lockdown.
 The company also said it will be giving the cash-on-delivery options to customers as before.
-The ecommerce industry was in deep crisis after government banned them from taking non-essential goods orders during the lockdowns that began on March 25.
-However, after the fourth lockdown extension from Monday through May 31, ecommerce players were allowed to take order of all goods.
+The eCommerce industry was in deep crisis after government banned them from taking non-essential goods orders during the lockdown that began on March 25.
+However, after the fourth lockdown extension from Monday through May 31, eCommerce players were allowed to take order of all goods.

-A statement from the company claimed that they are only platform offering the cash-on-delivery option now across all the 26000 pin codes - in green, orange and red zones it was serving before the lockdown and now resumed.
-Snapdeal also said it has completed delivery of nearly 50 per cent of the pre-lockdown orders placed in March, but which could not be delivered due to the lockdown.
+A statement from the company claimed that they are only platform offering the cash-on-delivery option now across all the 26000 pin codes - in green, orange and red zones it was serving before the lockdown.
+Snapdeal also said it has completed delivery of nearly 50 per cent of the pre-lockdown orders placed in March but which could not be delivered due to the lockdown.

 - READ MORE ON: